aki2o/auto-complete-nxml/README.md

 But, you can disable it temporarily or constantly by the following way.

 * For disable constantly, eval `(setq auto-complete-nxml-automatic-p nil)`
-* For disable/enable while editing, M-x `auto-complete-nxml-toggle-automatic`
+* For toggle disable/enable while editing, M-x `auto-complete-nxml-toggle-automatic`

 About keybind of `auto-complete-nxml-toggle-automatic`, see Configuration section below.

+**Note:** For start completion manually, use `ac-trigger-key`.

 Install